langjam/jam0001/nebelhut/README.md

 println inc 5
 ```

-When a variable name is evaluted, its value is lookup in the current environment.
+When a variable name is evaluted, its value is looked up in the current environment.
 If it is a builtin function or a block and the variable has an arity associated, the parser parses a function call.
 There is the `&` operator that is similiar in function to `'`.
-It lookups variables without trying to parse function calls, you always get just the stored value.
+It lookups variables without trying to parse function calls, you always just get the stored value.

 ```
 println &inc
 ```

 Blocks can also be concatenated via the `+` builtin.
-A concatenated block just evaluates the statements of the first block and the statements of the second block, just as if you had written them one after the other.
+A concatenated block just evaluates the statements of the first block and then the statements of the second block, just as if you had written them one after the other.

 ```
 bind 'greeter [ println "Hello." ]